Taking Communion – The Lord’s Supper

 In church when we talk and text while the pastor is preaching we are disrespecting the pastor, but when we take communion flippantly?
 Without examining ourselves?
 We are disrespecting Christ Himself and what He did on the cross for us!
 This is not a joke.
 That’s why unbelievers shouldn’t be administered communion because they don’t understand what Christ did.

 5. What should you use as communion elements?
 The bible had bread and wine.
-A lot of Christians don’t drink wine so they substitute that with grape juice.
+A lot of Christians don’t drink wine so they substitute that with taking communion the lords suppergrape juice.
 You want to stick as closely as possible to what the bible says.
 If you can’t afford to buy the bread and juice, then use what you have.
 If it’s water and a piece of crackers, or a leaf!
 Bring your best.
 God knows your heart and that you couldn’t afford anything else so that will do.
 Whatever it is that you are using, it should be something that you have set aside for the purpose of taking communion.
 It’s not acceptable for you to be using peanuts and sweat tea when you can go buy the proper elements.
 Again, this is about reverence and respect to the Lord.

 If you can afford it, Amazon sells communion wafers with juice in individual cups.
 You can keep these at your house so whenever you need it you are prepared.
 They are also good if you travel to someone’s house to minister to them, you have the communion with you.
 I know others who keep Matzo and Manischewitz on hand just for communion.